Denver ATV Injury Attorneys

 ATV manufacturers can and have been sued for disregarding the safety of consumers.
 In 2013, an Alabama jury awarded $3.3 million to a woman who was seriously injured by a Yamaha Rhino 660.
 For years after releasing the Rhino in 2003, Yamaha was quietly settling numerous rollover claims with victims, who claimed the design of the vehicle was unsafe.
 In 2009, the U.S. Consumer Product Safety Commission got involved and pressured the company to make improvements.
 But it wasn’t until this verdict was handed down, with $2 million in punitive damages alone, that the message was clear – big manufacturers could (and would) lose if they ignored safety.

 We at Leventhal Puga Braley P.C. have the experience and resources to take on any corporation, no matter how powerful.
 We have handled many ATV cases.

-If you or a loved one has been injured by an ATV due to someone else's negligence, call (303) 759-9945.
+If you or a loved one has been injured by an ATV due to someone else's negligence, call our Denver office at (303) 759-9945.
 We can sit down with you to discuss what happened and talk about your options.
 If we take your case, you pay nothing unless we get compensation for you.
 Our first priority is taking care of you and your family, making sure your future is secure.